General location of the FCL

 |

-The picture below is a general overview of the Four Corners Loop; it now has lines where I did not walk.
+The picture below is a general overview of the Four Corners Loop as it existed in 2021.
+The picture shows lines where I did not walk.

 In March 2021, I started my hike of the FCL; below was my projected itinerary with arrival dates, and while hiking, I added my actual arrival dates.
 As you can see, I was basically on schedule.